CO Background Check: Colorado Records (Search Official Database)

 Colorado Background Check Laws

 Colorado background checks must abide by all of the regulations set by the FCRA.
-In addition to the federal laws, Colorado is one of many states to adopt “ban the box,” laws.
+In addition to the federal laws, Colorado is one of many states that adopt “ban the box” laws.
 The law prohibits employers from inquiring about an applicant’s criminal history on the initial application form.

 Colorado background checks should be completed in less than two weeks, even if fingerprints are required as part of the background check.
 For checks that do not require fingerprints, the process can take less than a week and as little as 2-3 days.